Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 • Sprinkles – Top your coconut custard cake with your favorite colored sprinkles, nonpareils, or sanding sugar (in place of or in addition to toasted coconut).

-• Fruit – Citrusy lime and coconut are a zesty pair (just ask my Coconut Lime Poke Cake!).
+• Fruit – Citrusy lime and coconut are a zesty pair.
 Top your cake with lime wedges or lime zest for a pop of color.
 Or, make a pineapple coconut cake with a garnish of fresh drained pineapple.

 A slice of coconut custard cake on a white plate next to a forkful.